Moreneecoder/love-calculator/README.md

 - Rubocop: This is a tool for checking code quality and ensuring they meet the requirements.
 Don’t worry about this if you’re not a developer.
 Microverse provides a wonderful setup guide for [rubocop here](https://github.com/microverseinc/linters-config/tree/master/ruby).

-- RSpec: This is a tool for testing the effectiveness of the programs logic at every step.
+- RSpec: This is a tool for testing the effectiveness of the program's logic at every step.
 Again, don’t worry about this if you’re not a developer.
 To set up RSpec:
   - run `gem install rspec` in your terminal.
 This should install rspec globally on your local machine.
   - run `rspec --version`.
 This should display your rspec version if successfully installed.
   - run `rspec` to see passing and failing tests.